CoderDoge1108/academic_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Neural-Symbolic AI for Code
+  - Neural-Symbolic AI for Programming Languages/Software Engineering
   - Data-Centric AI for Systems
   - Large Language Models
   - Compiler Optimization